-What issues you are trying to treat?
+What issues are you trying to treat?
 Some cleansers contain ingredients to help treat acne, even skin tone and reduce the size of pores.
-If you have conditions like eczema, psoriasis or allergies, you're better off with a non-irritating cleanser formulated for extremely sensitive or damaged skin.
+If you have conditions like eczema, psoriasis or allergies, you're better off with a non-irritating cleanser that's formulated for extremely sensitive or damaged skin.

-Do you prefer natural or eco-friendly products?
-There are no set guidelines to govern what counts as "natural" or "eco-friendly," so customers really have to do their homework in this category.
+Do you prefer natural, eco-friendly products?
+There are no set guidelines to govern what's labeled as "natural" or "eco-friendly," so people really have to do their homework in this category.
 Look for products that contain recognizable ingredients and are free of mineral oils, parabens and other chemical preservatives, coloring and fragrances.
 The Environmental Working Group's (EWG) Skin Deep Cosmetic Database is an in-depth resource that discusses the ingredients used in various cleansers, as well as their environmental impact and whether they're tested on animals.